turingbirds/undervoltage_lockout/README.rst

 Select zener diode D1 for low leakage and sharp inflection near the breakdown voltage.

-Main selection criterion for the MOSFET is a low on resistance R_DS,on.
+Main selection criterion for the MOSFET is a low on resistance :math:`R_{DS,on}`.
 Make sure that the maximum gate-source voltage is equal to or greater than the maximum input voltage.

 Schematic